Robert Dahlqvist: Later activities

 Dahlqvist first formed the band Thunder Express in 2004 as a side project in conjunction with his work with the Hellacopters.
 They released the albums We Play for Pleasure in 2004 and Republic Disgrace in 2007.
 That band then switched to Swedish lyrics and renamed themselves Dundertåget (the Swedish translation of "Thunder Express").
 They released the albums Skaffa ny Frisyr in 2008 and Dom Feta Åren är Förbi in 2010, before disbanding in 2011.

 Dahlqvist's next project was Strängen, the Swedish translation of his nickname "Strings" from his time with the Hellacopters.
 He released the single "Rocken är inte död!" ("Rock Isn't Dead!") under this name, and announced a new album which would be his first full-length work in five years.
 According to his manager, the album was nearly finished at the time of Dahlqvist's death in February 2017, with some of the final sessions having taken place a few days earlier.

 Death

 Dahlqvist died on 1 February 2017 at age 40.
-Sound Pollution, distributor for the Hellacopters, stated that Dahlqvist died accidentally at home, having drowned in a bathtub following an epileptic seizure.
+Sound Pollution, distributor for the Hellacopters, stated that Dahlqvist died accidentally at his home in Bagarmossen, having drowned in a bathtub following an epileptic seizure.
 At the time of his death, he had several concerts and appearances scheduled for the coming weeks.